nwcourses/nwcourses.github.io/COM623/week_10/index.md

 This example also shows how you can get information about the logged-in user: the `currentUser` object includes `email` and `displayName` properties.

+### Further reading - Third party providers

+As well as simple email/password authentication, you can use Firebase Auth to implement authentication with a third party provider such as GitHub, Google, Facebook, etc.

+See TODO

 ## Cloud Firestore